 In the 1900’s, tons of immigrants came to town, notably the Italians that still shape Middletown today.
 World Wars, the Great Depression, the closing of major factories, strikes… Middletown was down for the count.
 Then the Arrogoni Bridge was built (the sign calls it “graceful”) and all was saved!
 Not really, but anyone still reading this is now laughing at the Arrogoni deathtrap being called “graceful.”

 Later on, the town gained a Pratt & Whitney plant and got a “skyscraper” in 1989!
 All 14 stories of it!
 It also got a gigantor Aetna building in 1983 which was perhaps the most poorly designed office building in the world.
 I should know, as I worked there from 2005-2008 before we moved to Hartford.
-That monstrosity was demolished in 2010 and now is just an ugly eyesore in the extreme northwest part of town.
+That monstrosity was demolished in 2010.

 Today, Wesleyan pretty much dominates (as it should) as a premier liberal arts school.
 Main Street is doing it best to thrive, with all sorts of excellent restaurants and an eclectic mix of old and new.
 Middletown has its problems – from flooding to drugs to post-industrial malaise, but to me it seems to be doing pretty well.

 Now lets get to the rest of this Heritage Trail!